 I.

 Your Data.
 Your Life.
 Your Ownership.
-Forever.
+For Life.

-Your achievements belong to you — not to your school, not to your employer, not to any platform that can delete your account or sell your history to the highest bidder.
+Your achievements belong to you — not to your school, not to your employer, and not to any platform that can delete your account or sell your history to the highest bidder.

 II.